 Course Typically Offered: Online in Fall and Spring quarters.

 Prerequisites: Completion of ECE-40097 Embedded Controller Programming for Real-Time Systems or equivalent knowledge and experience.

 Hardware: STM32 IOT Discovery Node 915MHZ - Mfg.
 Part # B-L475E-IOT01A.
 Part can be purchased from MOUSER Electronics or Digi-Key Electronics or any other reputable electronics dealer.
 This microcontroller is used in all four required courses in this program.

-Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Computer Engineering certificate program.
+Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Systems Engineering certificate program.